-Early automobiles and trucks often had windshield glass mounted in frames and secured to the car, but by the 1930s most cars began to have the windshield mounted in a rubber gasket and secured in place by the interior trim panels.
+Early automobiles and trucks often had windshield glass mounted in frames and secured to the car, but by the 1930s, most cars had the windshield mounted in a rubber gasket and secured in place by the interior trim panels.
 As car designs evolved, the introduction of the glue-in windshield became common practice by the 1960s.
 This made it fast and easy for auto manufacturers to set the windshield and reduced the possibility of leaks.
 Unfortunately car restorers don’t always favor these glue-in windshields, as they require special skills and tools to replace the glass.

-Removing or replacing the windshield doesn’t have to be a scary proposition and in doing so you’ll improve the quality of your restoration.
+Removing or replacing the windshield doesn’t have to be a scary proposition, and in doing so, you’ll improve the quality of your restoration.
 We join professional auto body technician Terry Wright and car owner Ross Kiehl as they take us step by step through the process of removing a windshield, understanding the tools needed to do the job and demonstrating how to do it safely.
-Wright shares some helpful tips to help you through the process and what to look for and what to look out for in completing the job.
+Wright shares some helpful tips to assist you through the process and explains what to look for in completing the job.